yasuyukisuzuki8/getcover/README.md

  $ getcover -f Cover .
 ```

-To extract cover arts from music files in all sub directries of the specified directory:
+To extract cover arts from music files in all directories immediately under the current directory:
 ```
- $ getcover /var/lib/mpd/music/*
+ $ getcover *
 ```

-To extract cover arts from music files in all sub directories under current directory:
+To extract cover arts from music files in all sub directories under the specified directory:
 ```
- $ find . -type d -exec getcover {} \;
+ $ find /var/lib/mpd/music -type d -exec getcover {} \;
 ```